A Film Like Any Other: Synopsis

 The film offers reflections on the social upheaval of May 1968 in France in the immediate wake of the workers' and students' demonstrations.
 In July 1968, on the outskirts of Paris, three students and two workers of the Renault factory discuss May 1968 and the challenges of uniting militants across class lines.
-Their argument is punctuated by newsreel footage of the May 1968 events, including occupation of the Sorbonne, and barricades and battles in the streets.
-Godard's film is essentially a short film played twice, each time with identical image tracks but differing narration.
+The camera is mostly static, watching the students from a distance through tall grass.
+Many scenes were shot with a telephoto lens.
+The participants' faces are rarely visible.
+The argument is punctuated by black-and-white newsreel footage of the May 1968 events, including occupation of the Sorbonne, and barricades and battles in the streets.
+This footage often illustrates the current topic of discussion.